Keeping your mortgage on track

 Ombudsman (CIO) 1800 138 422.

-Need more help?
-If you are unsure what to do or are having
+If you are unsure what to do, or are having trouble negotiating

-trouble negotiating with your lender you can get free, confidential
+with your lender, you can get free, confidential help from

-strategies that may not be an instant fix and could even make your
+rarely an instant fix and could even make your situation worse:

 - Borrowing more money or using your credit